Ab-76/House-Price-Prediction-using-Machine-Learning/README.md

-This is an assignment for the course "Python Project for DataScience"
+These are my assignments for the DATA SCIENCE & MACHINE LEARNING course I'm currently undertaking